hitoshi-watase/sercrod/docs/reference/directives/into.md

 #### Summary

-`*into` selects a data slot that receives the result of certain Nablla directives that talk to the outside world.
+`*into` selects a data slot that receives the result of certain Sercrod directives that talk to the outside world.
 It is most often used together with `*api`, `*upload`, or `*websocket` to capture responses in a named field on the root data object.

 `*into` has an alias `n-into`.
 Both forms behave the same.